 Cape Creative's co-owner, Katie, has over a decade of writing experience.
-Her specialty is "change communication," strategic writing that changes people's perceptions and behavior.
-She has set fundraising records at nonprofits, pushed through the passage of legislation, and helped companies explain their vision to employees and potential customers.
-A quick learner and voracious consumer of Twitter, Katie always knows how to find a compelling angle to even the most technical concepts.
+She has set fundraising records at nonprofits, convinced legislators to pass bills, and helped companies explain their vision to employees and potential customers.
+A quick learner and voracious consumer of Twitter (well, now "X"), Katie always knows how to find a fresh angle to even the most technical concepts.
 She also has the experience and training to communicate about sensitive and crisis level situations.

 Good writing always starts with a good conversation, so feel free to reach out today.
 Email is the best way to initially get in touch with her: email@example.com.
 Enjoy the samples below!